A Highly Interactive Training Course On

 Training Overview

-• Selection and sizing of instrumentation and final control elements (valves)
+• Selection, sizing, and integration of final control elements such as valves

 What are the goals?